Len-PGH/Weather-Bot/README.md

   - This part suggests text replacement settings for speech synthesis, like replacing "mph" with "miles per hour".

 - **Hints**:
-  - These are likely keywords or topics to guide the AI, in this case, related to weather.
+  - These are keywords or topics to guide the AI, in this case, related to weather.

 - **Languages**:
   - Specifies language settings for voice interactions, including voice names and filler phrases.